SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 Optical Photolithography is used to build wires.
 So, we need light for this.

 ### DRC
--DRC-Design Rule Check
+- DRC-Design Rule Check
--If there is a drc error we have to do drc clean
+- If there is a drc error we have to do drc clean
--Some critical drc checking points are signal short, via spacing, via width, wire width, wire pitch, wire spacing -To remove signal short we usually use different metals where there is a short.
+- Some critical drc checking points are signal short, via spacing, via width, wire width, wire pitch, wire spacing
+- To remove signal short we usually use different metals where there is a short.
 Usually the above wire is wider than the below.

 ### Parasitics Extraction
--SPEF: Standard Parasitics Exchange Format
+- SPEF: Standard Parasitics Exchange Format
--IEEE 1481-1999
+- IEEE 1481-1999
 ### LABs

 The labs were focused on timing analysis before and after timing analysis.